 ---|---|---|

-Redfin’s online reviews are mixed, with over 1,000 reviews across the Better Business Bureau, Google, and Yelp, but the broker’s online reviews may not accurately reflect customer satisfaction.
+Redfin’s online reviews are mixed, with hundreds of reviews across multiple websites, but the broker’s online reviews may not accurately reflect customer satisfaction.

 Redfin helped customers buy or sell more than 621,000 homes in 2024, but only some Redfin customers leave reviews on third-party sites.[4]